Baptist Funeral Traditions

 What to Expect at a Baptist Graveside Service

-During the burial or graveside service, you will probably hear Scriptures read about eternal life and the hope of the resurrection.
+During the burial or graveside service, you will probably hear funeral scriptures read about eternal life and the hope of the resurrection.
 There is usually a closing prayer, and perhaps an invitation to a dinner or other gathering following the burial service.

 If you are planning the service and would like to include a joyous final note, ask the pastor if that particular cemetery (and city) allows balloons to be released to honor your loved one.
 Some Baptist congregations have a tradition of singing a hymn or having a soloist play or sing a favorite song at the graveside.
 Think about the preferences and personality of the person who has died and don’t be afraid to request a unique graveside tribute, as long as it is in keeping with their Christian beliefs.